tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 - AEAD algorithm

 The "KEM", "KDF", and "AEAD" values are conceptually taken from the HPKE IANA registry {{HPKE-IANA}}.
-Hence, JOSE-HPKE cannot use a algorithm combination that is not already available with HPKE.
+Hence, JOSE-HPKE cannot use an algorithm combination that is not already available with HPKE.

 For better readability of the algorithm combination ciphersuites labels are